koficypher/vdplayer/README.md

-# ElectroVue
+# VDPlayer
-ElectroVue is a simple toolkit for developing electron apps in vue.
-More coming soon.....
+A desktop video player built with electron and vue.